Training March 19, 2026

 What the Research Says

 This is not an isolated finding.
-A 2021 systematic review published in the European Journal of Sport Science analyzed correlations between physical attributes and clubhead speed across dozens of studies.
+A 2021 systematic review in the European Journal of Sport Science analyzed correlations between physical attributes and clubhead speed across dozens of studies.
 Lower body strength and power consistently ranked among the strongest predictors of clubhead speed, often outperforming measures of core strength and rotational flexibility.

 The reason comes down to how the swing actually works.
-Power in the golf swing is generated from the ground up.
+Power is generated from the ground up.
 The legs push into the ground, the ground pushes back, and that force travels up through the hips and torso before being transferred into the arms and club.
 The core does play a role in this chain, but it is a transfer mechanism, not a generator.
 If the legs are not producing enough force to begin with, there is nothing for the core to transfer.
 Training the core without training the legs is like upgrading the transmission in a car with a weak engine.

 Why Just Playing Golf Does Not Fix This

 Walking the course and swinging a club repeatedly does not develop leg strength.
 Golf is a low-load, high-skill activity.
 The forces involved in walking 18 holes are not sufficient to stimulate the neuromuscular adaptations that increase strength and power output.
-Your body adapts to the demands placed on it, and the demand of walking on flat ground simply does not challenge the legs enough to produce meaningful strength gains.

 This is why golfers who play three or four times a week for years can still lose distance as they age.
 They are practicing the skill of golf, but they are not training the physical quality that drives distance.
 Those are two different things, and only one of them requires a gym.